Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

-Now, consider a fixed subset $S' \subseteq S$, and let:
+Now consider a fixed subset $S' \subseteq S$, and let

-Similarly, as in the proof of \Cref{thm:rule_x_and_ejr_cardinal}, assume for a while that the voters from $S'$ have unrestricted initial budgets, and let us analyze how Rule X would proceed in such a case.
-By the pigeonhole principle it follows that in each step of the rule there exists a not-elected candidate $c \in T \setminus W$ such that:
+Similarly as in the proof of \Cref{thm:rule_x_and_ejr_cardinal}, assume for the moment that the voters from $S'$ can spend more than their budgets when paying for candidates in $T$.
+Let us analyze how Equal Shares would proceed in this case.
+By the pigeonhole principle it follows that in each step of the rule, there exists a not-yet-elected candidate $c \in T \setminus W$ such that

-Indeed, if for each $c \in T \setminus W$ we had $\frac{u_{S'}(c)}{\cost(c)} < \frac{\Delta(S')}{\cost(T)}$, then:
+Indeed, if for each $c \in T \setminus W$ we had $\frac{u_{S'}(c)}{\cost(c)} < \frac{\Delta(S')}{\cost(T)}$, then

 a contradiction.